devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 protocol = QuantumCircuit(qubit, ebit0, ebit1, a, b)

 # Entangles qubits A and B into the |Φ+> state.
-# Bell circuit from the beginning of Lesson 3.
+# Bell circuit from the beginning of Chapter 3.
 protocol.h(ebit0)
 protocol.cx(ebit0, ebit1)
 protocol.barrier() # aesthetic barrier